Sony A6400 Comparison Review

 The Sony Alpha A6400 is a mirrorless interchangeable lens camera that was officially introduced in January 2019 and is equipped with an APS-C sensor.
 It offers a resolution of 24 megapixel.

-The Sony A6400 has a Camera Elo of 2925.
-This very strong rating puts it among the elite group of camera grand masters.
-The A6400 ranks among the top 20 percent of all mirrorless interchangeable lens cameras.
-In terms of its sensor size category (APS cameras), the A6400 falls among the top 10 percent.
+Is the Sony A6400 a good camera?
+The A6400 has a Camera Elo of 2799.
+This rating puts the A6400 among the top 30 percent of all mirrorless interchangeable lens cameras.
+In terms of its sensor size category (APS cameras), the A6400 ranks among the top 10 percent.
+Based on its within category standings, the camera earns a 4.5-star performance rating.

 |Mirrorless system camera|